osom8979/tbag/external/capnproto/doc/cxxrpc.md

 you can use its `attach()` method to attach an object with a destructor -- the destructor will be called when the promise either completes or is canceled.

+### Lazy Execution

+Callbacks registered with `.then()` which aren't themselves asynchronous (i.e. they return a value, not a promise) by default won't execute unless the result is actually used -- they are executed "lazily".
+This allows the runtime to optimize by combining a series of .then() callbacks into one.

+To force a `.then()` callback to execute as soon as its input is available, do one of the
+following:

+* Add it to a `kj::TaskSet` -- this is usually the best choice.
+You can cancel all tasks in the set by destroying the `TaskSet`.
+* `.wait()` on it -- but this only works in a top-level wait scope, typically your program's main function.
+* Call `.eagerlyEvaluate()` on it.
+This returns a new `Promise`.
+You can cancel the task by destroying this `Promise` (without otherwise consuming it).
+* `.detach()` it. **WARNING:** `.detach()` is dangerous because there is no way to cancel a promise once it has been detached.
+This can make it impossible to safely tear down the execution environment, e.g. if the callback has captured references to other objects.
+It is therefore recommended to avoid `.detach()` except in carefully-controlled circumstances.

 ### Other Features

 KJ supports a number of primitive operations that can be performed on promises.
 The complete API